Sharon Weston Broome

-Sharon Weston Broome (born October 1, 1956) is the mayor-president of Baton Rouge, Louisiana.
-She served in the Louisiana State Senate representing the 15th district from 2005 to 2016.
+Sharon Weston Broome (born October 1, 1956) is a Louisiana politician who served as mayor-president of Baton Rouge, Louisiana between 2017 and 2025.
 She was elected mayor-president in a runoff election held on December 10, 2016.
 Broome is the first African-American woman to serve as mayor-president.

+Broome previously served in the Louisiana House of Representatives from 1992 to 2005, and in the Louisiana State Senate, representing the 15th district from 2005 to 2016.
 From 2008 to 2016, Broome was the President Pro Tempore of the state Senate.
-In 2011, she was elected to her second full Senate term without opposition.
+In 2011, she ran unopposed and was elected to her second full Senate term.